openflighthpc/use.openflighthpc.org/docs/source/package-ecosystems/modules-usage-example.rst

 Installing Software
 -------------------

-Unlike the other :ref:`package environments <package-environments>`, modules provides the environment management tool but not any package management tools.
-Therefore, with the modules environment, you are free to compile and install software in a module compatible manner.
+Unlike the other :ref:`package ecosystems <package-ecosystems>`, modules provides the ecosystem management tool but not any package management tools.
+Therefore, with the modules ecosystem, you are free to compile and install software in a module compatible manner.

 For more information on building software for modules, see the `modulefile reference <https://modules.readthedocs.io/en/latest/modulefile.html>`_ and build documentation for the chosen software.